The 5% Deposit Scheme: What Perth First Home Buyers Need to Know

 How does the government guarantee actually work?

-The guarantee is issued by Housing Australia to the lender, not to you directly.
-It covers the difference between your 5% deposit and the 20% threshold — essentially up to 15% of the property value.
-If you were to default, the government’s guarantee covers that portion of the lender’s loss.
-It doesn’t reduce your loan amount or change your repayment obligations.
+The guarantee is issued by Housing Australia to the participating lender, not to you directly.
+It can cover the difference between your deposit and the 20% threshold, up to 15% of the property value.
+It does not reduce your loan amount, change your repayments or remove the need for lender approval.

 Disclaimer: The information provided in this article is general in nature and does not constitute financial, tax, or legal advice.
 Individual circumstances vary.
 We recommend consulting with qualified professionals before making financial decisions.